angelrbolivar/angelrbolivar-soc-portfolio/labs/azure-sentinel/README.md

 ### Attack Map (GeoIP)
 ![Attack Map](screenshots/map.png)

 ## Credits

 Base environment from **Josh Madakor's Cyber Home Lab (Microsoft Sentinel 2025)**.
-All detection rules, tuning decisions, and the investigation write-up are original extensions of that lab.
+The KQL detection queries were initially drafted with AI assistance, then adapted, tested, and deployed by me against this environment.
+The investigation, incident triage, MITRE mapping, and all written analysis are my own work.